tbrianjones/ome-docs/DOCUMENTATION.md

 Security
 --------
 Security on Github is maintained with the OME.
-- Public files can be viewed by anyone and without logging into a github account.
+- Public Files can be viewed by anyone and without logging into a github account.
+- Viewing Private Files require users to Login with their Github account.
+Their account must have access to Pull the File they are trying to view.

 Public Libraries Used